goto-eof/t-bot/README.md

 **4 - Database**

-Create a new schema called tbot.
+Create a new schema called tbot and a new user called tbot with "password" as password for development environment.

 **5.1 - Start jar files for manual execution**